 Supervision: Prof. Ute Eitzenhöfer, Prof. Eva-Maria Kollischan, Prof. Theo Smeets

-Therefore, much of our past phase is diminished away leaving behind fragments that are integrated into our new life.
-This transition is also affected by the presence of certain architectural elements in our surroundings such as doors and windows as they are an opening; the threshold towards a new chapter, the space in between, being the nothingness that defines our state of ambiguity.
-Many of the form in my jewellery structures are reflective of this.
+Therefore, much of our past phase is diminished away leaving behind fragments that are integrated into our new life. […] Many of the structures in my jewellery are reflective of these architectural fragments.
 The archaic feel of the pieces reminds one of the ruins of old structures but also relates to the ruins of ones past that were left behind during their transition.
-These ruins of each transitional phases are layered one over the other, in my pieces, with the fluid quality of the materials.
+These ruins of each transitional phases are layered one over the other in my pieces."

 Sie verlassen die offizielle Website der Hochschule Trier